-Jesus said to Peter, "Do you agape me?"

-Peter responded, "You know I philo you,"
+Peter responded, "You know I philo you," (Which means I

-Which means I love you like a brother loves a brother.

-Jesus said to Peter, "Feed my lambs."
+love you like a brother loves a brother.)
+Jesus said to Peter, "Feed My lambs."

 Jesus asks the question a second time.
 Simon Peter responds in the same way.
-Jesus replies to Peter, "Feed my sheep."
+Jesus replies to Peter, "Feed My sheep."

 Jesus asks a third time, "Peter, do you even philo me like a brother?"

-love - even the philo kind of love.
+Peter was grieved because the Lord questioned Simon Peters love - even the philo kind of love.
 Simon Peter responded, "Yes, you know all things, I do philo (love you like a brother) you."
-Jesus again replies, "Feed my sheep."
-I believe the reason Jesus asked Simon Peter the same question three times because it was Simon Peter that had denied Jesus three times on the night of Jesus' betrayal.
+Jesus again replies, "Feed My sheep."

+I believe the reason Jesus asked Simon Peter the same question three times is because it was Simon Peter that had denied Jesus three times on the night of Jesus' betrayal.
 Jesus, three times instructs Peter after his response, to "feed my lambs, feed my sheep, and feed my sheep."

 This encounter by the Sea of Galilee ends with Jesus telling Simon Peter the kind of death he would endure if He followed Jesus.
 He was to be stretched out and killed.
 Tradition has it that Peter was killed by crucifixion.
 Just before he was crucified, Simon Peter requested they nail him upside down instead of right side up.
 He did not even consider himself worthy to die in the same manner as Jesus.